Deep sequence models tend to memorize geometrically; it is unclear why: Detailed analysis of spectral bias in

 \begin{proposition} \textbf{(Eigenvalues of the probability matrix)} Under \cref{ass:convenience}, the eigenvalues of $\vecP(t) + \vecP(t)^T$ are such that: \begin{enumerate} \item their sum is upper bounded by $2\numentities$ (where $\numentities$ is the number of nodes). \item they are each approximately bounded in $[0,2]$ \end{enumerate} \end{proposition}

 \begin{proof} For the first result, recall the fact the sum of eigenvalues is the trace of the matrix.
-Since each diagonal term is at most $2$ (it is $2p(i,i)$), the trace is atmost $2 \numentities$.
+Since each diagonal term is at most $2$ (it is $2p(i,i)$), the trace is at most $2 \numentities$.
 This requires no special assumptions.

 For the bounds on each eigenvalue, we can rely on the Gershgorin Circle theorem, which states that the eigenvalues lie in the union of discs centered at the diagonals $p(i,i)$, each with radius equal to the sum of the absolute off-diagonal terms, $\sum_{j\neq i } p(i,j)$.
 The upper bound is then equal to the sum of the rows.
 For $\vecP(t)$, this sum is equal to $1$ due to the row-softmax operation.
 Assuming $\vecP^T \approx \vecP$---which is approximately true in practice, especially if the node degrees are uniform (but not always)---, we can conclude that the upper bound is approximately $2$.